 Why shouldn’t you rehearse your podcast?
 You’ll do a better job the third time through than the first.

-It’s a performance, not an internal monologue.
+- It’s a performance, not an internal monologue.
 Think about how you’d prepare for a conference presentation.
 Take away the slides and all the same ‘how to’s’ pretty much apply.
 You can’t just get three of your mates on the phone (no matter how A-list they maybe), shoot the breeze and call it a podcast because you’ve got some big names chatting.
-Have you seen all those ?
+Have you seen all those posts about how panel sessions at conferences often suck?
 These kinds of podcasts are worse.

 I’m thinking of radio plays – sound effects, characters, storytelling, suspense.
 Lists?
 Vox pops?
 Talk show?
 There are lots of different genres from which we could be drawing inspiration.